gbmhunter/blog/content/posts/2022/08-31-august-2022-updates/_index.md

 * Added a page with info on using the volatile keyword in firmware.

 * Added a page on [current mirrors](/electronics/components/current-mirrors/).

+* Added more info on the [Hybrid-pi BJT model](/electronics/components/transistors/bipolar-junction-transistors-bjts/#hybrid-pi-transistor-model).